-Loras College is recognized nationally for service.
-Many students are committed to service and social justice as a way of life.
+Recognized nationally for our commitment to community service and interfaith efforts, many Loras students are dedicated to service and social justice as a way of life.

-Loras offers a variety of week long service trips scheduled throughout the year.
-Every year, over 100 Loras students, faculty and staff go out on weeklong service trips across the country and abroad.
-Below are few of our signature service trips.
+Loras offers a variety of service and social justice experience trips throughout the year.
+Every year, over 100 Loras students, faculty and staff go out on single day to week-long trips across the country and abroad.
+Below are a few of our signature service opportunities.

 New Orleans, LA